 Maria Kotsopoulos is a Partner at Blaney McMurtry LLP, practicing with the Labour and Employment Group.
 Maria's practice includes both labour and employment litigation, as well as advising clients in respect of human rights matters and human resources issues in general.
 Maria attended law school at the University of Ottawa and was called to the Bar in 2003.

-Social Director: Ted Evangelidis
+Treasurer: Ted Evangelidis

 Ted is a commercial litigator.
 His practice covers a broad range of commercial litigation matters.
 He has developed expertise in litigating real estate and land development disputes, mortgage and title fraud matters, mortgage recovery actions, contractual disputes, shareholder disputes and oppression remedy cases, professional negligence matters relating to the defence of architects and engineers, matters relating to asset and debt recovery, commercial tenancy issues, product liability actions, defamation cases, trademark and copyright infringement matters as well as extraordinary relief-injunctive proceedings including, Mareva Injunctions and Anton Piller orders.
 Ted has also been involved in enforcing foreign judgments and other private international law matters.
 He also has expertise in corporate and securities litigation representing clients before securities regulators and other government agencies and acts in respect of negligence claims against investment advisors and in matters generally relating to disputes in the retail investment industry in both the regulatory and civil context.

-Treasurer: Angela Nikolakakos
+Vice President: Angela Nikolakakos

 Angela Nikolakakos is currently Senior Counsel & Director - Investment Funds and International and Canadian Asset Management with BMO Financial Group.
 She is responsible for providing legal advice to all of BMO Financial Group’s public mutual funds and fund managers on a wide range of corporate, securities and regulatory issues.
 Prior to her current position, she was a partner in the Corporate and Securities Group of Gowlings LLP for a number of years.
 She articled at Davies Ward Phillips and Vineberg LLP.